acceleration3/cloudgamestream/README.md

 # Cloud NVIDIA GameStream

 ## What is it?
 A Powershell one-click solution to enable NVIDIA GeForce Experience GameStream on a cloud machine with a GRID supporting GPU.
 There was a [thread discussing this in the xda-developers forum](https://forum.xda-developers.com/showthread.php?t=2394478) but the whole process was unclear in which versions of the GRID drivers and GeForce Experience to use and required some tedious installation and workarounds since the GeForce Experience that supported it would automatically update to the newest one.
 This script will solve all the issues with one single script.
+&nbsp;
+&nbsp;

 ## Installation
 Copy and paste these commands in the machine's powershell prompt:
 ```
 [Net.ServicePointManager]::SecurityProtocol = "tls12, tls11, tls";Set-ExecutionPolicy Unrestricted;Invoke-WebRequest -Uri https://github.com/acceleration3/cloudgamestream/archive/master.zip -OutFile arch.zip;Add-Type -Assembly "System.IO.Compression.Filesystem";$dir = [string](Get-Location);[System.IO.Compression.ZipFile]::ExtractToDirectory($dir + "\arch.zip", $dir);cd cloudgamestream-master;./Setup.ps1
 ```
 Or you can download the script and binaries from [here](https://github.com/acceleration3/cloudgamestream/archive/master.zip).

-## Bugs
-* **(Fixed)** ~~Changing the resolution while GameStream is enabled in GeForce Experience will remove all resolutions from the monitor resolutions list.~~  If you ran an earlier version of this script, download manually (without using the powershell commands), go into the Steps folder and run Step 4 (4_Apply_Fixes.ps1).
+&nbsp;
+&nbsp;

 ## Compatibility
 Tested and working on the following: